gopimn/xmosRpiSenderReceiver/README.md

 As we are using the wiringPi spi library to communicate with the SBC, we can only use it as a master, well, we have attached an interrupt in order to be able to indicate the master to receive data.<br />

-Remember to include the xmos header on the src folder, and to activate the spi library and the debug_printf library on your makefile.w
+Remember to include the xmos header on the src folder, and to activate the spi library and the debug_printf library on your makefile

 Remember to include the rpi header file on your folder when using g++. and include the lwiringPi flags when compiling it.<br />